-BLUES FANS, MUSICIANS, SOCIETIES AND FELLOW MUSIC TRAVELERS:
+BLUES FANS, MUSICIANS, SOCIETIES & FELLOW MUSIC TRAVELERS

 NEW BLUES GIGS & FESTIVALS?

-Still looking for any Blues gigs, festivals and related events that you know about that you don't see in the latest "Who's On...".
+I'm ALWAYS looking for any Blues gigs, festivals and related events that you know about that aren't shown in this or an earlier "Who's On...".
 If you have information about an upcoming gig or Blues happening - PLEASE - drop me a line with the who, where, when and other details and I'll consider adding it to the next edition!
 If you know of a CHANGE (date, location, artists appearing) in a listed event not shown in the latest edition that will STILL be relevant in the NEXT please let me know as well.
 This goes double for Blues/Blues Rock bands in or not shown in "Who's On..."!

-BLUES HALL OF FAME: Is now open to the public down in Memphis, TN.
-Recently the museum extended its hours to SEVEN days 10 AM to 5 PM Monday thru Saturday and 1 PM to 5 PM on Sunday.
+BLUES HALL OF FAME: Remains open to the public down in Memphis, TN.
+Stop in when you're in the area.
+The Hall has extended its hours to SEVEN days a week from 10 AM to 5 PM Monday thru Saturday and 1 PM to 5 PM on Sunday.
 Costs are $10 for adults and $8 for students ages 13 to 18.

 BLUES RADIO CHARTS:

 The MOST recent Roots Music Report Top 50 Blues albums list dates from April 22 shows Coco Montoya's newest HARD TRUTH at #1, Samantha Fish's CHILLS & FEVER moving to 2nd, John Mayall's TALK ABOUT THAT moving up to 3rd, Hurricane Ruth's AIN'T READY FOR THE GRAVE at fourth and Elvin Bishop's ELVIN BISHOP'S BIG FUN TRIO moved down to #5.